Mayuri103120/Mayuri103120.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there, I'm Boris!"
+title: "👋🏼 Hello there, I'm Mayuri!"
 excerpt: "About me"
 author_profile: true
 redirect_from: